roberto-ceraolo/roberto-ceraolo/README.md

 On occasion, I help startups, either on technical aspects, or on strategic decisions.

 ### Future
-I am looking for a full time position starting August or September 2024.
-If you’re searching the best hyper-technical AI researcher, that’s not gonna be me.
+I am looking for a full time position starting December 2024 or January 2025.

 If you’re looking for someone that
-- has technical expertise in AI but is not a hardcore researcher,
+- has technical expertise in AI but also cares about the business side,
 - is able to prioritize and put things in a customer-centric perspective,
 - loves the 0 to 1 of building a product, then I might be your guy.